 Ashwagandha is rich in iron, antioxidants, tannins, potassium, nitrate, fatty acids and glucose.
 It also contains steroidal alkaloids – sominine, somniferine, withanolides and anferine.
 It is a rich source of flavonoids, acyl steryl glucosides and lactones.

+So, how to use ashwagandha powder?
 Ashwagandha is used as a potent adaptogen for therapeutic purposes in Ayurveda.
 It is considered a potent ‘medhya rasayana’ herb.
 This implies that it rejuvenates the Ayurveda aspects of the mind – memory, recollection and comprehension.
+Check out the uses of ashwagandha powder here:

 - The root and berries of ashwagandha are used to prepare tonics and capsules.